Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 If you are an organization admin, you can add users to an organization.
 An organization admin can only add as many users as the number of available seats in the organization.

-1. Sign in to the [Amplify Platform](https://platform.axway.com/).
+1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
 3. Click the **Users** tab from the left navigation.
 4. If you're a user of multiple organizations, select the organization you want to view from the _Users_ dropdown menu.
 5. Click the **\+ User** button in the upper-right corner.
 6. Enter the user's email address.
 7. Select the user's roles from the _Org Roles_ dropdown menu.
 One platform role and zero, one or more service roles can be selected.
 Administrators can manage all users and applications in the organization.